Alberta Animal Rescue Crew Society

 Finances

-Alberta Animal Rescue Crew Society has donations and special event revenues of $2.5m in F2020.
-The charity received $21k in government funding, representing less than 1% of total revenues.
-Administrative costs are 9% of revenues (less investment income) and fundraising costs are 18% of donations and special events.
-This results in total overhead spending of 27%.
-For every dollar donated, 73 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In 2023, Alberta Animal Rescue Crew Society had donations and special events revenue of $4.8m, up 35% from $3.5m in 2022.
+Administrative costs are 10% (less investment income) and fundraising costs are 10% of donations and special events.
+For every dollar donated, 80 cents are available to go towards the cause.

 Financial Review